Vizhou19/Portfolio/README.md

 # Hi, My name is Rene Cardenas

-## I'm very surprised that you found my github Repo
+## I'm very surprised that you found my GitHub Repo